 I wasn't mature enough to voice it to my parents in a calm, collected way like my son did, though.
 Hmmm, so he's got one up on me here....

 I made a mental note: "He really is such a great kid.
 He's got a strong, confident head on his shoulders.
 He's really making some great points here."

 I started thinking how smart my husband and I were to have been firm -- and frankly pretty strict -- recently.
 "It's really worked," I thought, "And so fast!
 That's my boy, just one little hiccup and with our loving and wise guidance, we've nudged him right back on track."

 I silently gave myself (and my husband, ok sure) a few kudos on our expert parenting, and then mentally tuned back into what my son was saying.

-"...and that's why I think that grounding me from everything for a month is a bit... excessive," he said, with his hands mirroring each other, fingertips touching, a la persuasive politician.
+"...and that's why I think that grounding me from everything for a month is a bit... excessive," he said, with his hands mirroring each other, a la here's the church, here's the steeple.